Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 Unless your data is collected anonymously, every dataset **must** also have the following:

 - One or more variables that are **unique identifiers**, sometimes called primary keys.
-These are variables that uniquely define rows in your dataset (i.e. help you identify duplicate rows).
+These are variables that uniquely define rows in your dataset (i.e. help you identify duplicate rows), and they also allow you to link data that contain the same identifiers (for example link all student data).
 - If you plan to link datasets across entities (ex: link teachers to schools or students to teachers) then you will also need secondary unique identifiers in your dataset (also called foreign keys) that allow you to link across datasets.

 We will talk more about creating these identification variables in our [data tracking](#ids) section.